nel417/brand-api/README.md

 3.) go to local host 3000 / api / brands to view data. to view single brands type /<b>brands id number</b> after brands ex: (localhost 3000/ api / brands / 1 <br>
 4.)
 I used Postman to edit, delete, modify, add data to the database. <br>
 5.)
 To update or post click the Headers section and make the key Content-Type and the value application/json and in the Body section type away using correct JSON syntax.<br>
+6.)
+To Delete just type in the brand url and select delete in the drop down and send. ex: localhost:3000/api/brands/2 (click big orange send button while delete is selected)<br><br>

 Thank you very much!